lvgl/lvgl/docs/others/ime_pinyin.md

 # Pinyin IME

-Pinyin IME provides API to provide Chinese Pinyin input method (Chinese input) for keyboard object.
+Pinyin IME provides API to provide Chinese Pinyin input method (Chinese input) for keyboard object, which supports 26 key and 9 key input modes.
 You can think of `lv_ime_pinyin` as a Pinyin input method plug-in for keyboard objects.

 Normally, an environment where [lv_keyboard](/widgets/extra/keyboard) can run can also run `lv_ime_pinyin`.
 There are two main influencing factors: the size of the font file and the size of the dictionary.